proteo5/sld/implementations/README.md

 ## License

-All implementations are released under the MIT License, same as the main SLD project.
+All implementations are released under the Apache License 2.0, same as the main SLD project.